Superman in film: Rewrites and production

 Burton chose Pittsburgh, Pennsylvania as his primary filming location for Metropolis, while start dates for filming were pushed back.
 A minor piece of the Krypton set was constructed but then destroyed, and Cage had even attended a costume fitting.

 The studio was also considering changing the title Superman Lives back to Superman Reborn.
 Deeming Wesley Strick's script too expensive, Warner Bros. enlisted the help of Dan Gilroy to rewrite it into something more economically feasible.
-Gilroy lowered the $190 million budget set by Strick's draft to $100 million, but the studio was still less willing to fast track production, due to financial reasons with other film properties, having Gilroy turn in two drafts.
+Gilroy lowered the $190 million budget set by Strick's draft to $100 million, but the studio was still less willing to fast-track production, due to financial reasons with other film properties, having Gilroy turn in two drafts.

 Abandonment

-In April 1998 Warner Bros. ultimately chose to put the film on hold; at this point in production, the studio had spent $30 million on developing the film.
-Burton, having left to direct Sleepy Hollow (1999), cited various differences with Peters and the studio: "I basically wasted a year.
+In April 1998, also following the critical failure of the 1997 film Batman & Robin, Warner Bros. ultimately chose to put the film on hold; at this point in production, the studio had spent $30 million on developing the film.
+Burton, having left to direct Sleepy Hollow (1999), cited differences with Peters and the studio: "I basically wasted a year.
 A year is a long time to be working with somebody that you don't really want to be working with".

 Disappointed by the lack of progress on the film's production, aspiring screenwriter/comic book fan Alex Ford was able to have a script of his (titled Superman: The Man of Steel) accepted at the studio's offices in September 1998.
 Ford pitched his idea for a film series consisting of seven installments, and his approach impressed Warner Bros. and Peters, though he was later given a farewell due to creative differences.
 Ford said:I can tell you they don't know much about comics.
-Their audience isn't you and me who pay $7.00.
+Their audience isn't you and me, who pay $7.00.
 It's for the parents who spend $60 on toys and lunchboxes.
 It is a business, and what's more important, the $150 million at the box office or the $600 million in merchandising?

-With Gilroy's script, Peters offered the director's position to Michael Bay, Shekhar Kapur and Martin Campbell, though they all turned down the offer.
+With Gilroy's script, Peters offered the director's position to Michael Bay, Shekhar Kapur, and Martin Campbell, though they all turned down the offer.
 Brett Ratner turned down the option in favor of The Family Man.
 Simon West and Stephen Norrington were reportedly top contenders as well.
 In June 1999, William Wisher Jr. was hired to write a new script, and Cage assisted on story elements.
 Cage dropped out of the project in June 2000, while Wisher turned in a new script in August, reported to have contained similar elements with The Matrix.
 Oliver Stone was then approached to direct Wisher's script, but declined.
 Peters offered Will Smith the role of Superman, but Smith turned it down over concerns his ethnicity could result in him facing retaliation from the film industry for taking the role.
+Smith would eventually played Floyd Lawton/Deadshot in DC Extended Universe.